dr-aryone/fortdox/README.md

 * [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)
 * [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)

+# Branches
+Development is done on the master branch.
+When a new release is to be deployed, merge master into the release branch.
+_NEVER COMMIT ANYTHING ON THE RELEASE BRANCH, ONLY ON MASTER_

 ## Install Node.js dependencies
 Install the Node dependencies for client in `fortdoks/app`
 > npm install